-What's the value of closed-loop reporting?
+What's the Value of Closed-Loop Reporting?

 The value of closed-loop reporting cannot be overlooked.
 It is one of the most powerful tools that inbound marketers can utilize.
 It allows marketers to focus and report on their contribution to the business pipeline instead of solely top-of-the-funnel lead generation.
-According to the Content Marketing Institute, only 21 percent of B2B marketers are successful at tracking ROI — a shift to closed-loop reporting is a huge step in solving that challenge.
+There is minimal value to bringing in top-of-funnel (TOFU) leads that newer convert (even if it looks good on the marketing report).

 How To Implement Closed-Loop Reporting

-1. Focus on the first-touch
+1. Focus on the first touch

-2. Analyze and Plan for Success
+2. Analyze and plan for success

 As a marketing team looking at this report, I can then focus my efforts on building relationships with other influential sites in my space to earn new referral links.
-As well as continue to invest in email marketing and strategies such as blogging to build organic search rankings and test social media to work to improve traction and conversion rates.
+My team can also continue to invest in email marketing and strategies such as blogging to build organic search rankings and test social media to work to improve traction and conversion rates.
 In this way, a closed-loop report shows me clearly where, as a marketer, I should invest my time and budget.

-Another great way to look at closed-loop reporting is to examine the first conversion that is driving the most business.
+Another great way to look at closed-loop reporting is to examine the first conversion driving the most business.
 For example, a great white paper or a webinar to guide which types of content are most effective.

 3. Understand your audience

-Most businesses rarely revisit their personas, but that could be a big, wasted opportunity.
+Most businesses rarely revisit their personas, but that could be a wasted opportunity.
 Fortunately, closed-loop marketing can give us insight into these changes.
-Take a look at your lead history and you might notice there are new challenges/pain points that your prospects are exhibiting by their behavior–what blog posts they're reading, what white papers they're downloading.
+Take the time to dive into your lead history, and you might notice there are pain points that your prospects are exhibiting by their behavior, reflected in what blog posts they're reading and what white papers they're downloading.

 The final benefit of closed-loop marketing is that you can identify the exact steps your prospects take before becoming a customer.
 As a marketer, this type of intelligence will help you identify areas where your lead nurturing could be stronger or show you that your sales team actually should be reaching out to a lead sooner in the buying process than they currently are.